annakijas1/rebalancing-music-canon/_texts/akiho-spiel.md

 image: akiho-spiel.png
 ---

-In *Spiel: solo for glockenspiel (2013, rev. 2020).* New York, New York: Aki Rhythm Press 2022.
+In *Spiel: solo for glockenspiel (2013, rev. 2020).* New York, New York: Aki Rhythm Press, 2022.

 **Instrumentation summary**: glockenspiel (1)